FiodorGrecu/Exercises/data_structures/stacks_and_queues/1_queue_bool/README.md

 ## Motivation
 Data structures organize the storage in computers so that we can easily access and change data.
 Stacks and Queues are the earliest data structure defined in computer science.

 A Queue follows the First-in-First-Out (FIFO) principle.
-It is opened from both the ends hence we can easily add elements to the back and can remove elements from the front.
+It is opened from both ends hence we can easily add elements to the back and can remove elements from the front.

 A Queue is implemented using Linked Lists